 - a.
+Executive Manager of Emergency Services - b.
+Executive Manager of Health and Human Services - c.
+Executive Manager of Transportation and Natural Resources - d.
+Executive Manager of Planning and Budget - e.
+Executive Manager of Criminal Justice and Planning - f.
+Executive Manager of Administrative Services - 2.
+The line of succession for the Mayor is: - a.
 Mayor Pro Tem - b.
-City Council/Alderman by seniority - 2.
-The line of succession for the City Administrator will be designated. - 3.
-The line of succession for the Emergency Management Coordinator is the Assistant EMC. - 4.
-The lines of succession for each of our department and agency heads shall be in accordance with the SOPs established by those departments and agencies.
+City Council/Alderman by seniority - 3.
+The line of succession for the City Manager/Administrator is: - a.
+Assistant City Manager/Administrator - b.
+As designated by City Charter - 4.
+The lines of succession for the Emergency Management Coordinator is: - a.
+Assistant EMC - b.
+Emergency Planner - 5.
+The lines of succession for each of the department and agency heads shall be in accordance with the SOPs established by those departments and agencies.